sbegaudeau/eef/_specifications/widgets.md

 ##### Functional Specification

-A concept named Toolkit will hold all the widgets of the model.
-This concept only has an identifier and a list of widgets.
-Each widget has an identifier and it as an opposite reference to the Toolkit in order to navigate to it more easily.
+The widgets are contained inside the mapping of the views directly in a similar fashion as Sirius.

 ###### Text